feathersjs/docs/getting-started/creating.md

 $ curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Hello again!" }'
 ```

 Will also log the new message on the console in the browser.
-This is how Feathers does real-time and you can learn more about it in the [Real-Time chapter](../real-time/readme.md).
+This is basically how Feathers does real-time and you can learn more about it in the [Real-Time chapter](../real-time/readme.md).

+## What's next?

+We already have a fully usable CRUD API for chat messages and local authentication set up.
+In the [next chapter](authentication.md) we will create a new user and restrict access to our messages service.